zzxwill/odps/intl.en-US/Best Practices/Demo: Modify incompatible SQL.md

 **SELECT \* … GROUP BY… syntax is problematic.**

 In the earlier version of MaxCompute, `select * from group by  key` is supported even when the columns that match \* are not included in the GROUP BY key.
 Compatible with Hive, MaxCompute 2.0 prohibits this syntax unless the GROUP BY  list is a column in all source tables.
-For example:
+Examples:

 Scenario 1: **The GROUP BY key does not include all columns**.